bennetthardwick/darknet.js/README.md

 You can enable OpenMP by also exporting the flag `DARKNET_BUILD_WITH_OPENMP=1`;

+You can also build for a different architecture by using the `DARKNET_BUILD_WITH_ARCH` flag.

 ## Usage

 To create an instance of darknet.js, you need a three things.
 The trained weights, the configuration file they were trained with and a list of the names of all the classes.